 The Colorado Supreme Court's decision in People v.
-Casey16 supports the conclusion that the disclosure duty under Colo.
-RPC 3.3 extends to privileged information, even though Casey did not address this precise issue.
-In Casey, a disciplinary case, the Supreme Court addressed the interplay between a lawyer's duty to be truthful to the court and the lawyer's duty to competently represent the client.
-Casey represented a defendant in a criminal case who was an imposter; the actual defendant was another individual.
-Nevertheless, Casey appeared before the court and expressly and implicitly represented to the court that his client was the defendant when Casey knew that was not the case.
-According to the Court, Casey "portray[ed] his situation as involving a close question between the loyalty he owed his client and his duty to the court."17 The Court emphatically rejected Casey's argument:

-Colo.
-RPC 3.3 (b) clearly resolves the respondent's claimed dilemma in that it provides that the duty to be truthful to the court applies even if to do so requires disclosure of [otherwise confidential information].
-It is not "arguable" that the respondent's duty to his client prevented him from fulfilling his duty to be truthful to the court.18

-While the Supreme Court did not specifically refer to the attorney-client privilege in Casey, the case is noteworthy in that, like Mack, it placed no limit on the type of confidential information that must be disclosed to discharge the attorney's obligations under Colo.
+Casey supports the 297 298 conclusion that the disclosure duty under Colo.
+RPC 3.3 extends to privileged 299 information, even though Casey did not address this precise issue.
+In Casey, a 300 disciplinary case, the Supreme Court addressed the interplay between a lawyer's 301 duty to be truthful to the court and the lawyer's duty to competently represent the 302 client.
+Casey represented a defendant in a criminal case who was an imposter: the 303 actual defendant was another individual.
+Nevertheless, Casey appeared before the 304 court and expressly and implicitly represented to the court that his client was the 305 defendant when Casey knew that was not the case.
+According to the Court, Casey 306 "portray[ed] his situation as involving a close question between the loyalty he owed his client and his duty to the court."
+The Court emphatically rejected Casey's 307 308 argument: 309 310 Colo.
+RPC 3.3 (b) clearly resolves the respondent's claimed dilemma in that 311 it provides that the duty to be truthful to the court applies even if to do so 312 requires disclosure of [otherwise confidential information].
+It is not "arguable" 313 that the respondent's duty to his client prevented him from fulfilling his duty to 314 be truthful to the court.
+315 316 While the Supreme Court did not specifically refer to the attorney-client 317 privilege in Casey, the case is noteworthy in that, like Mack, it placed no limit on the 318 type of confidential information that must be disclosed to discharge the attorney's obligations under Colo.
 RPC 3.3.
-Similarly, in In re Hill, 19 a federal bankruptcy court stated:

-Firm attorneys who had knowledge, in light of privileged e-mails of which they were aware, of misleading nature of testimony of member of firm in proceedings in bankruptcy court had duty to take some remedial action, even though it could potentially require divulging attorney-client privileged material.20 evidentiary disclosures in compliance with New York Rule 3.3.
-Moreover, at least one commentator supports this approach:

-Outside of Colorado, several authorities have attempted to reconcile the duty of disclosure under other states' version of Colo.
-RPC 3.3(a)(3) with the attorney-client privilege, by distinguishing between non-evidentiary disclosures on the one hand and evidentiary submissions on the other hand.

-This reconciliation finds support in a recent Ethics Opinion of the New York State Bar Association.21 The New York Committee determined that while New York's statutory attorney-client privilege limited the available remedial measures under New York's version of Colo.
-RPC 3.3, that limitation applied only to the introduction of protected information into evidence and did not prohibit non-
+Similarly, in In re Hill, a federal bankruptcy court 319 320 stated: 321 322 Firm attorneys who had knowledge, in light of privileged e-mails of which 323 they were aware, of misleading nature of testimony of member of firm in 324 proceedings in bankruptcy court had duty to take some remedial action, even 325 though it could potentially require divulging attorney-client privileged material.20 326 327 328 Outside of Colorado, several authorities have attempted to reconcile the duty 329 of disclosure under other states' version of Colo.
+RPC 3.3(a)(3) with the attorney-330 client privilege, by distinguishing between non-evidentiary disclosures on the one 331 hand and evidentiary submissions on the other hand.
+332 333 This reconciliation finds support in a recent Ethics Opinion of the New York 334 State Bar Association.
+The New York Committee determined that while New 335 York's statutory attorney-client privilege limited the available remedial measures 336 under New York's version of Colo.
+RPC 3.3, that limitation applied only to the 337 introduction of protected information into evidence and did not prohibit nonevidentiary disclosures in compliance with New York Rule 3.3.
+Moreover, at leastone commentator supports this approach:

-When an exception to confidentiality stated in the ethics rules does not align with an exception to the attorney-client privilege, the lawyer's duty of disclosure is limited to extra-evidentiary form, namely sharing the information with the appropriate person or authority.
-In sum, the exception to confidentiality in Rule 3.3 does not permit introduction of attorney-client communications into evidence through lawyer testimony or permit inquiry about those communications as part of the presentation of evidence before any tribunal, absent a recognized exception to the privilege itself.22
+341 When an exception to confidentiality stated in the ethics rules does not align 342 with an exception to the attorney-client privilege, the lawyer's duty of 343 disclosure is limited to extra-evidentiary form, namely sharing the information 344 with the appropriate person or authority.
+In sum, the exception to 345 confidentiality in Rule 3.3 does not permit introduction of attorney-client 346 communications into evidence through lawyer testimony or permit inquiry 347 about those communications as part of the presentation of evidence before 348 any tribunal, absent a recognized exception to the privilege itself.